Phonon-assisted Auger-Meitner Recombination in Silicon from First Principles

 As in Fig. \ref{fig:direct_conv}, we show convergence corresponding to the sampling grid (now for phonon wave vectors) and delta function broadening, \(\sigma\), in Fig. \ref{fig:indirect_conv}.
-The values shown for \(eeh\) have been treated to deal with the \(i\eta\) divergence in the manner presented in the next section.
-As with the direct calculations, \(\sigma=0.1\) eV proved to be the best balance, while sampling phonons from the irreducible wedge of the \(50\times50\times50\) grid demonstrated sufficient convergence.
+The values shown for \(eeh\) have been treated to deal with the \(\eta\) dependence in the manner presented in the next section.
+For the \pa calculations, \(\sigma=0.2\) eV proved to be the best balance, while sampling phonons from the irreducible wedge of the \(50\times50\times50\) grid demonstrated sufficient convergence.

 As introduced above, \pa \am calculations include an extra term (\(i\eta\)) which prevents divergence near direct transitions.
-However, our results should be independent of this value {\textendash} as seen in Fig. \ref{fig:indirect_imeta}a this is not naturally the case.
-Since the divergence only occurs for the \(eeh\) process, the \(i\eta\) value has no appreciable effect on the \(hhe\) results, and no further treatment is necessary.
-On the other hand, we use a fitting approach to find the \(i\eta\) independent \pa \(eeh\) AMR coefficient.
-As discussed by Brown et al., the expression for the matrix element in second-order perturbation theory can be written as a sum of an \(i\eta\) independent component and a component that follows an \(i\eta^{-1}\) dependence, that is \(C \propto \frac{1}{i\eta}+B\).\cite{Brown2016} We therefore fit \(C\) vs \(i\eta\) for 6 different \(i\eta\) values (1, 2, 4, 10, 20, and 40 meV) to \(f(x) = \frac{a}{x}+b\), where \(b\) is the \(i\eta\)-independent \pa AMR coefficient.
-In Fig. \ref{fig:imeta_fit}, we show this fit for \(C\) values below, at, and above the experimental band gap, demonstrating the robustness of the method.
+However, our results should be independent of the value of \(\eta\) {\textendash} as seen in Fig. \ref{fig:indirect_imeta}a this is not naturally the case.
+Since the divergence only occurs for the \(eeh\) process, the \(\eta\) value has no appreciable effect on the \(hhe\) results, and no further treatment is necessary.
+On the other hand, we use a fitting approach to find the \(\eta\)-independent \pa \(eeh\) AMR coefficient.
+As discussed by Brown et al., the expression for the matrix element in second-order perturbation theory can be written as a sum of an \(\eta\)-independent component and a component that follows an \(\eta^{-1}\) dependence, that is \(C \propto \frac{1}{\eta}+B\).\cite{Brown2016} While we calculate C at six different \(\eta\) values, the three smallest values (1, 2, and 4 meV) are likely under-converged at the grid sizes we employ in this work, ultimately leading to poor fits.
+We therefore fit \(C\) vs \(\eta\) to the three largest \(\eta\) values (10, 20, and 40 meV) to \(f(x) = \frac{a}{x}+b\), where \(b\) is the \(\eta\)-independent \pa AMR coefficient.
+This fit still captures the small \(\eta\) dependence well, giving us confidence in the fit which is no longer strongly influenced by the underconverged points with larger magnitude.
+In Fig. \ref{fig:imeta_fit}, we show both the full fit and three-point fit for \(C\) values below, at, and above the experimental band gap, demonstrating the robustness of the method.

 One of the arguments for using empirical or semi-empirical methods or pseudopotentials is that they allow one to fit to the experimental band gap and effective mass, two quantities that remain challenging to recover using first-principles approaches such as GW or hybrid functionals.
 We therefore seek to understand the impact of effective mass on the AMR rate for both direct and \pa mechanisms.
 To do this, we artificially modified the band curvature for two cases, such that we obtained effective masses that were 10\% lighter and 10\% heavier than the those obtained directly from our calculations.
 This is done by multiplying the eigenvalues by 1.1 (lighter) or 0.9 (heavier) and adjusting the absolute position so that the band extrema remain unchanged.
 The resultant band structures are shown in Fig. \ref{fig:emh_bands}.